jdeluyck/kcoreorg-website/_posts/2013/2013-07-15-android-backup-restore.md

   - Android
   - backup manager
 ---
-You&#8217;ve just gotten your shiny new Android Phone, and you want to migrate to it.
+You've just gotten your shiny new Android Phone, and you want to migrate to it.
 There are several options, including <a href="http://matrixrewriter.com/android/" target="_blank" rel="noopener">Titanium Backup</a> to move stuff, but Google also has you covered (party): Android Backup & Restore.
-You can find this setting on your phone, under &#8220;Settings&#8221; and &#8220;Backup & Restore&#8221;.
+You can find this setting on your phone, under "Settings" and "Backup & Restore".
 This thing backups several things, but far from all:

   * Your installed (Google Play) apps
   * WiFi accesspoints & passwords (<a href="http://arstechnica.com/security/2013/07/does-nsa-know-your-wifi-password-android-backups-may-give-it-to-them/" target="_blank" rel="noopener">if this is a good thing</a>, is another question)
   * Certain application settings (this is application dependent)
-  * Probably more&#8230;
+  * Probably more...

 This feature is known to be a bit of a battery drainer, so many people leave it off by default.
-This is ofcourse a <a href="http://www.urbandictionary.com/define.php?term=PITA" target="_blank" rel="noopener">PITA</a> when you want to move &#8211; as your phone won&#8217;t start backing up immediately after you tap the option.
+This is ofcourse a <a href="http://www.urbandictionary.com/define.php?term=PITA" target="_blank" rel="noopener">PITA</a> when you want to move - as your phone won't start backing up immediately after you tap the option.

 Luckely, you can trigger this manually: you need to activate USB Debugging on your phone, and then start a new ADB shell with the command aplty called `adb shell`
 Then you can play around with the backup manager, bmgr.
-In most cases you&#8217;ll just want to trigger a backup immediately: `bmgr run`
+In most cases you'll just want to trigger a backup immediately: `bmgr run`
 This will trigger the backup manager to run a backup, send all your stuff over to the cloud.
-Give it a few minutes, and then add your Google Account to your new phone, and presto &#8211; it&#8217;s all there.
+Give it a few minutes, and then add your Google Account to your new phone, and presto - it's all there.
 Sortof.

 For a full overview what you can do with bmgr, see <a href="http://developer.android.com/tools/help/bmgr.html" target="_blank" rel="noopener">the android developer webpage</a>.